-- San Diego Housing Commission (Housing Commission) Policy PO-RED-374.02, "Policy for Acquisition and or Purchase of Real Estate," authorizes the Housing Commission to contract or cooperate with brokers for property acquisitions and to create Administrative Regulations to implement the policy. - On November 12, 2021, the Housing Commission Board of Commissioners (Board) approved a partial-year contract with Marcus & Millichap to provide on-call real estate broker services to the Housing Commission, as described in Report No. HCR21-106. - The Housing Commission Board also directed Housing Commission staff to return to the Housing Commission Board with an action that makes the practices set forth within the Marcus & Millichap agreement a requirement for all future Housing Commission real estate acquisition transactions. - After the Housing Commission Board's approval and direction to staff, City Council President Sean Elo-Rivera requested that the new requirements for future Housing Commission real estate acquisition transactions be presented to the Housing Authority for consideration. - The requirements for brokers for Housing Commission real estate acquisition transactions are detailed in the proposed Administrative Regulation, provided as Attachment 1 to the staff report. - These actions do not have any fiscal impact. - Housing Commission staff recommend that the Housing Commission Board: - o Approve the Administrative Regulation. - O Authorize the President & CEO, or designee, to execute all documents and instruments that are necessary and/or appropriate to implement these approvals, in a form and format approved by General Counsel, and to take such actions necessary and/or appropriate to implement these approvals. - Approve a resolution to forward the proposed Administrative Regulation regarding Retention of Real Estate Brokers and Operating Procedures for Brokers to the Housing Authority for consideration pursuant to San Diego Municipal Code 98.0301(e)(2)(A).
+- San Diego Housing Commission (Housing Commission) Policy PO-RED-374.02, "Policy for Acquisition and or Purchase of Real Estate," authorizes the Housing Commission to contract or cooperate with brokers for property acquisitions and to create Administrative Regulations to implement the policy. - On November 12, 2021, the Housing Commission Board of Commissioners (Board) approved a partial-year contract with Marcus & Millichap to provide on-call real estate broker services to the Housing Commission, as described in Report No. HCR21-106. - The Housing Commission Board also directed Housing Commission staff to return to the Housing Commission Board with an action that makes the practices set forth within the Marcus & Millichap agreement a requirement for all future Housing Commission real estate acquisition transactions. - After the Housing Commission Board's approval and direction to staff, City Council President Sean Elo-Rivera requested that the new requirements for future Housing Commission real estate acquisition transactions be presented to the Housing Authority for consideration. - On January 7, 2022, the Housing Commission Board returned this report to staff to make revisions pursuant to direction the Board provided. - The requirements for brokers for Housing Commission real estate acquisition transactions are detailed in the updated proposed Administrative Regulation, provided as Attachment 1 to the staff report. - Housing Commission staff recommend that the Housing Commission Board: - o Approve the Administrative Regulation. - O Authorize the President & CEO, or designee, to execute all documents and instruments that are necessary and/or appropriate to implement these approvals, in a form and format approved by General Counsel, and to take such actions necessary and/or appropriate to implement these approvals. - Approve a resolution to forward the proposed Administrative Regulation to the Housing Authority for consideration pursuant to San Diego Municipal Code 98.0301(e)(2)(A).